MoebiuZ/OpcodeOne/README.md

 ## Contributions

+I started this project as a personal *divertimento*, just to have fun and because I like this kind of stuff.
+But then I though it would be even better opening it for the public to participate, to share ideas and to learn from each other.

-This is an open self-training project, so anyone is invited to contribute via Pull Requests.
+So this is an open self-training project; anyone is invited to join and contribute via Pull Requests o chat discussions (you can join us on Telegram group (https://t.me/opcodeone)).
 I'll review and accept them if I consider the additions or modifications fit my own "vision" or "taste" for the project.

-Also you can join https://t.me/opcodeone to friendly collaborate on the design process and bring your ideas, feeling free to ask whatever you don't understand to catch up.

-Although this will be considered the upstream project, every contributor is encouraged to not discard their additions or modifications on their own forks even if these changes are discarded for upstream, since this is a self-learning project, and following different paths or approaches provides value for everyone.
+That doesn't mean I'm the "master" of the project: Although this will be considered the upstream project, every contributor is encouraged to not discard their additions or modifications on their own forks even if these changes are discarded for upstream, since this is a self-learning project, and following different paths or approaches provides value for everyone.

+Feel free to ask whatever you don't understand to catch up, we are here to help each other and to learn together at our own pace.